 The short answer is yes — but with some important caveats.
 First of all, I’m honored that people would want to plan their wedding date around my availability… but it gets complicated fast!

 While I understand the temptation to check if your desired photographer is available months or even years in advance, the reality, though, is that there’s little point in reaching out until you’re ready to actually book.
-That’s why I specify on the contact form that you need to have a confirmed booking before reaching out.
+That’s why I specify in the contact form that you need a confirmed booking before reaching out.

 So yes, you can choose to book me before your civil ceremony slots are released – and plenty have done it – but it’s not without risk.
 I’ve outlined the key considerations in this guide so you can make an informed decision and feel confident about the timing.
 Spoiler alert: this isn’t going to be one of my more fun, fluffy articles – it’s definitely going to be a bit legalese and may cause you to spiral into insanity thinking about the very many ins and outs. 🤪